Matcha is a type of powdered green tea that comes from the same plant that produces all black, green and white tea: the Camellia sinensis species.

 The four major catechins found in green tea, and especially the tencha leaf matcha variety, are: epigallocatechin, epicatechin, epigallocatechin gallate and epicatechin gallate.

-The most abundant and active catechin is epigallocatechin gallate, also called epigallocatechin-3-gallate or EGCG and can constitute up to 60% of the green tea leaf.
+The most studied abundant and active catechin is epigallocatechin gallate, also called epigallocatechin-3-gallate or EGCG and can constitute up to 60% of the green tea leaf.

 In a 2017 review, the EGCG's in green tea extracts were acknowledged for their potential protective effects on number of different health influences.
 In comparison to regular green tea, one study identified that the concentration of EGCG in matcha tea is at least three times higher than most green teas and even up to 137 times greater than some China Green Tips tested.

 In general, catechins have been researched helpful for inflammatory issues such as inflammatory bowel disease (*) and EGCG is also known to have a beneficial influence on vascular and metabolic actions. (*) Likewise, the catechins present in green tea are recognized for their antimicrobial properties and suggested useful for conditions such as periodontal disease.
 (Source)

 Matcha is commonly marketed as a useful adjunct to the diet for those looking to lose excess body weight.
 This is not only due to the caffeine content but also because catechins are additionally known to help boost metabolism which can help to burn body fat.